-In July, the nation celebrates the 28th anniversary of the passage of the Americans with Disabilities Act (ADA).
-This landmark legislation prohibited employment discrimination on the basis of disability and is helping ensure all Americans have equal access to employment.
-ETA is highlighting government and nonprofit resources to support American Job Centers, employers, and people with disabilities on the technical assistance resources available to them.
+In July, the nation celebrates the 29th anniversary of the passage of the Americans with Disabilities Act (ADA).
+This landmark legislation prohibits employment discrimination on the basis of disability and is helping ensure all Americans have equal access to employment.
+ETA is highlighting government and nonprofit resources to support American Job Centers, employers, and people with disabilities on the technical assistance resources available.

 Entities Providing ADA Technical Assistance

-- Job Accommodation Network (JAN) - JAN (funded through ODEP/DOL) outlined a detailed overview of the ADA broken out by the different titles.
+- Job Accommodation Network (JAN) - JAN outlines a detailed overview of the ADA broken out by the different titles.
 They include the following: Title I - Employment; Title II – Public Services; Title III – Public Accommodations; Title IV – Telecommunications; and Title V – Miscellaneous.
+JAN is funded through the Office of Disability Employment Policy (ODEP) at the U.S. Department of Labor.

-- ADA National Network - The ADA National Network (funded through NIDILRR/HHS) provides free information, training, and technical assistance to employers, state/local governments, and individuals with disabilities to help implement the ADA.
+- ADA National Network - The ADA National Network provides free information, training, and technical assistance to employers, state/local governments, and individuals with disabilities to help implement the ADA.
 The ADA National Network consists of 10 Regional ADA Centers focusing on the region’s unique needs across the U.S. To learn more, visit this link or contact an ADA specialist in your region of the country by calling 1-800-949-4232 on how they can support you.
+The ADA National Network is funded through the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) at the U.S. Department of Health and Human Services.

 - U.S. Access Board - The U.S. Access Board is a federal agency that promotes equality for people with disabilities through leadership in accessible design and development of guidelines and standards.
 This link is one of the most visited Access Board resources that features ADA animation training videos on accessibility.
 These videos are insightful as we collectively examine ways to maximize inclusion for people with disabilities using the services of the American Job Center.